The Eston Surgery

 We also have a cleaning specification and frequency policy which our cleaners work to.
 An annual assessment of cleanliness is conducted by the cleaning team and logged.
 This includes all aspects in the surgery including cleanliness of equipment.
 The practice cleaning team have been on board with this risk assessment.

 No problems were identified in this year’s cleaning audit.
-New procedures have been put in place to ensure cleaning specifications and frequencies are adequate for a General Practice environment.
+New procedures have been put in place to ensure cleaning specifications and frequencies are adequate for a General Practice environment in light of Covid-19.

-The practice nurse and HCA completed a training course for the prevention of infection and infection control specifically for clinical staff, and refresh by completing the course annually; our admin team also complete on-line training for infection control for administrative staff
+The practice nurse and HCA completed a training course for the prevention of infection and infection control specifically for clinical staff, and refresh by completing the course annually; our admin team have also completed additional training for infection control this year.

 Policies, Procedures and Guidelines

-Policies relating to Infection Prevention and Control are reviewed and updated annually, and all are amended on an on-going basis as current advice, guidance and legislation changes.
+Policies relating to Infection Prevention and Control are normally reviewed and updated annually; during Covid-19 we are reviewing our policies regularly on an on-going basis as current advice, guidance and legislation changes.
+From Public Health England, the government advice and NHS England

 For and on behalf of the Eston Surgery